 130x130 UNGC.svgE_SDG_logo_without_UN_emblem_horizontal_Transparent_WEB.png

 Ecora joined the United Nations Global Compact (UNGC) in February 2022.
 As a participant, we are committed to voluntarily aligning our operations and strategy with the UNGC’s Ten Principles in the areas of human rights, labour, environment and anti-corruption.
-As such, in our continued support of the UNGC, we are committed to making the UNGC and the Ten Principles a part of the Company’s strategy, culture and day-to-day operations, and have made progress in doing so in 2022.
-We will be submitting our first enhanced Communication on Progress between 27 March 2023 and 30 June 2023 by way of the new questionnaire format introduced for 2023.
-Through the submission, we aim to learn and continuously improve our performance as an UNGC participant year on year.
+As such, in our continued support of the UNGC, we completed our second Communication on Progress describing the practical actions that we have taken and the qualitative and quantitative results of our Company in furtherance of the Ten Principles.